The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 Remember that the true value of a figure lies in its ability to illuminate.
 When a reader, whether a peer reviewer, a colleague, or a student, can pause, look at your diagram, and immediately grasp the mechanistic story, you have succeeded.
 The figure has done its job: it has not merely decorated the manuscript but has amplified the scientific message.

 In short: Embrace a disciplined design process, prioritize clarity over ornamentation, and always align the visual elements with the manuscript’s narrative.
-With these principles in place, your plasma‑membrane illustration will stand as a solid, reusable tool that advances understanding and invites further exploration That's the whole idea..
+With these principles in place, your plasma‑membrane illustration will stand as a strong, reusable tool that advances understanding and invites further exploration.

 Happy illustrating, and may your membranes always be in perfect focus.